-A. Request: This is a request to amend the Comprehensive Plan long-range land use map designation for ±339.1 acres from SRR, Semi-Rural Residential, ER, Environmental Resource, and AE, Agriculture or Estate, to SRR, Semi-Rural Residential, P&OS, Parks and Open Space, AE, Agriculture or Estate and CRHS, County Registered Historic Site with the associated CRHS text language for the Maddox and Sinclair Mill Preservation Area.
+- A. Request: This is a request to amend the Comprehensive Plan long-range land use map designation for ±339.1 acres from SRR, Semi-Rural Residential, ER, Environmental Resource, and AE, Agriculture or Estate, to SRR, Semi-Rural Residential, P&OS, Parks and Open Space, AE, Agriculture or Estate and CRHS, County Registered Historic Site with the associated CRHS text language for the Maddox and Sinclair Mill Preservation Area.
 The requested amendment includes a change of ± 21.4 acres from AE and ER to CRHS, County Registered Historic Site for the Maddox and Sinclair Mill Preservation Area, and provides for ±154.6 acres of POS, Parks and Open Space.
 The site is located within both the Rural Area and Development Area of the County.
-This request proposes a net change of ±166.5 acres from the Rural Area to the Development Area.

-Under Section 15.2-2229 of the Code of Virginia, the Board of County Supervisors (BOCS) may consider amendments to the adopted Comprehensive Plan.

-- B. Site Location: The ±339.1-acre project area is located to the west of the termini of Classic Springs Drive and Honeysuckle Road, north and west of the terminus of Counselor Road, north of the terminus of Classic Lakes Way, southeast of Dove's Landing Park, and west of the terminus of Sinclair Mill Road.
-The subject property is identified on County maps as the following GPINs: 7893-11-6930,7893-10-7686, 7792-99-5798 (pt.) for a total of ±317.7 acres plus the Maddox and Sinclair Mill Preservation Area ±21.4 acres GPINS 7793-74-9115, 7793-84-2716, 7793-84-5647, 7793-84-7507 (pt) (less 0.9ac) and 0.1 ac of 7793-83-3326 (pt) 0.8 ac of 7793-82-2751 (pt). - C. Comprehensive Plan: The subject site is currently designated AE, Agricultural or Estate, SRR, Semi-Rural Residential, and ER, Environmental Resource, in the Comprehensive Plan.
-The site is located within both the Rural Area and Development (Semi-Rural) Area of the County.
-Currently, 317.9 acres are in the Rural Area, as proposed 166.5 acres would be removed from the Rural Area designation.
-Per the Comprehensive Plan, the subject site is permitted to utilize septic.
-As proposed the area would be served with public sewer. - D. Zoning: While the majority of the property, 319.6, is currently zoned A-1, Agricultural, a portion of the property, ±19.5 acres, is zoned SR-1.
+This request proposes a net change of ±145.9 acres from the Rural Area to the Development Area. - Under Section 15.2-2229 of the Code of Virginia, the Board of County Supervisors (BOCS) may consider amendments to the adopted Comprehensive Plan. - B. Site Location: The ±339.1-acre project area is located to the west of the termini of Classic Springs Drive and Honeysuckle Road, north and west of the terminus of Counselor Road, north of the terminus of Classic Lakes Way, southeast of Dove's Landing Park, and west of the terminus of Sinclair Mill Road.
+The subject property is identified on County maps as the following GPINs: 7893-11-6930,7893-10-7686, 7792-99-5798 (pt.) for a total of ±317.7 acres plus the Maddox and Sinclair Mill Preservation Area ±21.4 acres GPINS 7793-74-9115, 7793-84-2716, 7793-84-5647, 7793-84-7507 (pt) (less 0.9ac) and 0.1 ac of 7793-83-3326 (pt) 0.8 ac of 7793-82-2751 (pt). - Comprehensive Plan: The subject site is currently designated AE, Agricultural or Estate, SRR, Semi-Rural Residential, and ER, Environmental Resource, in the Comprehensive Plan.
+The site is located within both the Rural Area and Development Area of the County.
+Currently, 317.9 acres are in the Rural Area, as proposed 145.9 acres would be removed from the Rural Area designation.
+Per the existing Comprehensive Plan and Zoning Ordinance, the property would not be allowed to connect to the public sewer system.
+As proposed the 145.9 acres area would be able to be served with public sewer. - D. Zoning: While the majority of the property, ±317.9, is currently zoned A-1, Agricultural, a portion of the property, ±19.4 acres, is zoned SR-1.
 The site is located within the Domestic Fowl Overlay District (Reference attached zoning map). - E. Surrounding Land Uses: The subject site is surrounded by semi-rural type residential development to the east and north.
-Average lot sizes surrounding the property range from .34 acres /du to 5.90 acres /du as reflected on the exhibit prepared by staff entitled Area Density Map attached.
-Surrounding and abutting subdivisions in the development area range from 1.60 ac/du to 2.47ac/du.
+A majority of the lot sizes surrounding the property are less than 10 acres /du as reflected on the exhibit entitled Area Density Map attached.
 Rural and larger estate-type residential development and undeveloped land is located to the west and south.
 The majority of the property lies to the west and south of the Long Branch stream feature and southeast of the Occoquan River.
-The main access to the site will be from the Development (Semi-Rural) Area via Classic Springs Drive extended located on the eastern boundary line and a secondary emergency-only access point will be provided from Classic Lakes Way located along the southern boundary of the project.
 Doves Landing, a natural resource County park, lies north and west of the project area.